Most cold emails end up in the spam folders or trash – never to be seen again.

 - The action you want your recipient to take

 Successful cold email outreach involves opening the email and maintaining the right tone for the rest of the message.
-If you make it too salesy, you may offend the target audience, who are not yet ready to purchase or avail themselves of the service.
+If you make it too salesy, you may offend the target audience, which isn’t ready yet to purchase or avail themselves of the service.

 Don’t be obnoxious or aggressive.
 And don’t trash-talk your competitors in the industry.